LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

 ### **For file Export**

-Send an email to the DAT inbox with a file export request, mentioning the project name or code in the email email subject.
+Send an email to the DAT inbox with a file export request, mentioning the project name or code in the email subject.
-The following should be included highligfhted in the file export request.
+The following should be included/highligfhted in the file export request.
 - the name and or project code of the VRE
 - the name and email address of the file recipient
 - the name and location of the file within the VRE e.g. N:\Import\2023\00\00